 That’s where marketers should pay attention.

-The Opportunity: Data-Driven Micro-Niches
+The Goldmine: Data-Driven Micro-Niches Explored

 Let’s break this down strategically.